 Through its securities lending activities, the Fund is exposed to the counterparty risk of the collateral provided by borrowers against the securities lent.
-This risk is managed by restricting the collateral permitted to high grade sovereign debt, AAA rated fixed interest stock issued by Supranational bodies and a restrictive list of equities indices.
-Cash collateral is not permitted.
+This risk is managed by restricting the collateral permitted.

 Foreign exchange contracts are subject to credit risk in relation to the counterparties of the contracts which are primarily banks.
 The maximum credit exposure on foreign currency contracts is any net profit on forward contracts, should the counterparty fail to meet its obligations to the Fund when it falls due.